Twitter restrictions on Elon Musk are set to take hold. But is Tesla willing to reel him in?

 Under a fraud settlement Tesla CEO Elon Musk signed with the SEC, Tesla’s board must now “oversee” Musk’s public communications.
 Whether the oversight will fundamentally alter his Twitter activity is open to doubt.

-Elon Musk revels in bad boy behavior on Twitter, with fart jokes, accusations of pedophilia, insults directed at the Securities and Exchange Commission, and much more.
+Elon Musk revels in bad-boy behavior on Twitter, with fart jokes, accusations of pedophilia, insults directed at the Securities and Exchange Commission, and much more.

 “Twitter is a war zone,” he said in a recent “60 Minutes” TV interview.
 “If somebody’s going to jump into the war zone, it’s like, OK, you’re in the arena, let’s go.”